Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 267 in gene MLH1
+No evidence of other pathogenic variants at this position in gene MLH1.

 Functional Studies & Therapeutic Relevance